-There is variety.
 You can find staffing agencies that specialize in almost any industry.
 You can also find different types of jobs within almost any staffing agency.
-Jobs range from very short-term positions (as little as a couple weeks) to permanent positions.
+Jobs range from very short-term positions (as little as a couple of weeks) to permanent positions.

-There are often benefits.
-Some staffing agencies provide clients with benefits after they have worked a certain number of days or hours.
+Some staffing agencies provide benefits after employees have worked a certain number of days or hours.
 These benefits may include health insurance, a retirement plan, or even tuition reimbursement (or all three).

-They give you feedback.
 Most staffing agencies provide you with feedback throughout the job application process.
-They might give you tips on how to revise your resume, or provide advice on how to successfully interview.
+They might give you tips on how to revise your resume or provide advice on how to successfully interview.
 This kind of free feedback is invaluable.

-Some people think staffing agencies only fill temporary secretarial and administrative jobs.
-This is not the case.
+Some people think staffing agencies only fill temporary secretarial and administrative jobs, but this is not the case.
 You can find a job in almost every industry through a staffing agency.